Data Breach Prevention:

 No system is immune to cyber-attacks and unauthorized access.
 But do you know how common it is for companies to remain oblivious to a data breach?
 Moreover, employees responsible for these incidents often don’t know why they are at fault.

-Read further to find out how to prevent data breach events and improve your cybersecurity.
+Read further to find out how to prevent data breach events, protect data and improve your cybersecurity.

 What is a data breach?